 After your initial consultation, take a moment to ponder how you feel.
 Do you feel inspired?
 If not, it might be time to move on to someone else.

 Finding the right career coach can be tricky, but by following the tips shown here, your odds of success go up markedly.
 For more career change resources, visit the government website page that offers lots of useful advice and guidance.

 Boost Your Career Possibilities With OCA Online Learning

 The right career coach can be hugely valuable during your career and we hope the advice given allows you to find yours.
-Something else that can help widen your professional horizons is video-based, CPD-accredited training from OCA that comes with support 7 days a week from a dedicated mentor.
+Something else that can help widen your professional horizons is video-based, CPD-endorsed training from OCA that comes with support 7 days a week from a dedicated mentor.

 Our training is put together in collaboration with industry experts and covers 20+ professional sectors and can even be paid for using our flexible payment plans.
 To find out more about this or anything else, visit us today at www.onlinecoursesaustralia.edu.au or to see what learning with us is like first-hand, take a look at our Student Study Demo that really puts it into perspective.

 Alternatively, so speak to us directly about your training needs, give us a call on 1300 611 404 and we’ll be delighted to help.